caerwynj/www/README.md

 Hi!
 I'm Caerwyn Jones.
 I have been making software since 1996.
 I work at [Raytheon Technologies](http://rtx.com).
-I formerly worked at CSC, Lucent, and a few small companies in the Boston Metro area.
+I formerly worked at CSC, Lucent, and a few small software companies in the Boston Metro area.

 From 1997 to 2010 my personal interests were in operating systems, especially the philosophy of Unix, Plan 9 and Inferno OS.
 For a number of years I published a blog on my experiments using the Inferno OS, called the [Inferno Programmer's Notebook](http://ipn.caerwyn.com).